newsaggregator-hub/App/README.md

 For issues and questions:
 - Check the troubleshooting section above
-- Review Vercel and PlanetScale documentation
+- Review Vercel and Airtable documentation
 - Open an issue in the GitHub repository

 ---